ItsMundo/SQL_Projects/README.md

-# SQL_Projects
+# SQL Projects
- This repository is to house all projects pertaining to expanding my SQL skills.
+ This repository houses all of the SQL scripts and their respective Analysis Journals to notate my thought processes as I go along the queries.

-Feel free to browse each folder to view the various projects I have worked on or am currently working on.
+Feel free to browse each folder to view completed and ongoing projects.